 Get Back was issued as Apple R 5777.
 Although the official release date was 11 April 1969, many stores didn't receive copies until several days later, as Paul McCartney had ordered a remix on 7 April.
 He had been unhappy with the earlier mix after hearing it played on BBC Radio 1 by Alan Freeman and John Peel the previous day.

 Despite the rush-release, Get Back entered the UK singles charts at number one on 23 April, where it remained for six weeks.
 In all it spent 17 weeks in the charts.
-It was the only Beatles single to enter the charts at the top spot.

 The two songs were officially accredited to The Beatles with Billy Preston, the first - and only - time another musician was honoured in such a fashion, aside from the group's early Hamburg releases with Tony Sheridan.